 From the top of the lighthouse, the island looked almost uninhabited, with everything hidden by the palms.

 One could see the whole island from the top, covered by a thick canopy of palm trees.
 From up there, with everything hidden beneath the palms, the island looked almost uninhabited.
 The sunset, of course, was beautiful.

 Dinner like the locals

-On the way back, we asked to be dropped off at the beginning of the beach road leading up to the resort, because we had seen a nice-looking restaurant there that morning, and we were itching to try some Lakshadweep cuisine.
+On the way back, we got off at the beginning of the beach road leading up to the resort, because we had seen a nice-looking restaurant there that morning, and we were itching to try some Lakshadweep cuisine.
 As we strolled down the road, we saw some tuna fishermen unloading and cleaning their catch.
 We were amazed to learn that each of the huge fish (they had caught about 20 of them) had to be caught individually with a rod and tackle, and that tuna was so plentiful around there that the fish would be sold for as low as Rs.
 30 per kg!
 Still shaking our heads in disbelief, we strolled down to the Café de Saina restaurant, which was across the road from the beach.